 I think a big part of it was that in the pandemic, students had to do a lot of their research, and more students just figured, 'You know, I can't visit any of these schools since everything's closed, but I'm going to at least put in an application because I'm interested.'
 We also went test-optional right before last year's admission cycle, so I think that triggered a bit of an uptick in applications as well.

-What do you feel is the most important part of a student's application?
+What do you feel is the most important part of the application?

 I think that the biggest thing for students to remember is that our admissions process is holistic.
 That feels like a word that kind of gets thrown around nowadays, but we really look at every piece of these applications.
-For the common application piece, we consider if you're going to be a good fit for our institution, and with the creative supplement piece, we look at if you're going to be a good fit for the school you're applying to.
+In the Common Application portion, we consider if you're going to be a good fit for our institution whereas with the creative supplement, we consider if you're going to be a good fit for the school you're applying to.
 Honestly, I don't know if there's one piece that can make or break an application.

-But I will say on the common application side that I read a lot into the personal statement.
+I will say that for the Common Application piece, I read a lot into the personal statement.
 It can be very central to your application and how you represent yourself.
 It's a really big part of your journey and it gives me more context into who you are.

 It's exactly like Garrett said.
 Take your time completing both pieces of the application, and make sure you know who you’re writing to.
 Like, if you say that you want to come to Chapman because we have a huge campus, that doesn’t make sense.
 Doing your research makes a difference!